walmartlabs/thorax/docs/collection.md

     {{collection cats item-view=itemViewClass}}

-`CollectionView` instances are created via a helper and not directly in a JavaScript API, so to get a reference to them you need to use the `helper:collection` event:
+`CollectionView` instances are usually created via a helper and not directly in JavaScript.
+If you need a reference to a specific CollectionView you can create it directly (see `Thorax.CollectionView` below) or use the `helper:collection` event when creating them via a helper:

     view.on("helper:collection", function(collection, collectionView) {